-- Clipboards with pens

-- Magnifying glasses

-- Binoculars

-- Plastic bags for rubbish collection
+- Clipboards with pens - Magnifying glasses, binoculars and wildife indentication literature - Dip nets, trays and specimen jars (we always return all live specimens) - Plastic bags for rubbish collection

 When we go?

 Our ventures beyond our gates are not limited by a schedule.
 Provided we have an additional adult available to join us, we are able to engage in either planned or spontaneous trips into Bowman Park.
 This enables us to respond to any relevent unforseen variables, interests or questions that may arise.
 The staff have made a commitment to strive for the provision of regular access to the park and creek space.
 This commitment is balanced in consideration